 Think about it the same way you would think about coping with a serious physical illness or injury.
-It wouldn’t help you to ignore the malady – it wouldn’t help you to stare at yourself in the mirror saying you’re weak, stupid or to blame – the only thing that would help is to acknowledge the pain and find ways to take care of yourself and heal.
-The pain of grief is just as worthy of your self-care and your goals should be the same – to find constructive ways to heal where you can and to manage the pain where you can’t (just yet).
+It wouldn’t help you to ignore the malady.
+But it also wouldn’t help you to stare at yourself in the mirror saying you’re weak, stupid or to blame.
+The only thing that would help is to acknowledge the pain and find ways to take care of yourself and heal.
+The pain of grief is just as worthy of your self-care, and so your goals should be the same—to find constructive ways to heal where you can and to manage the pain where you can’t (just yet).

-Here’s the thing, you’ve experienced a major hardship and now is the time for you to let others take care of you.
-Someday, when those people need taking care of, you will be there to return the favor (we hope).
-Also, though their offers may be ineffective, quite often when people say they want to help – they mean it!
+Here’s the thing though: You’ve experienced a major hardship and now is the time for you to let others take care of you.
+Someday when those people need taking care of, you will be there to return the favor (we hope).
+And though their offers may be ineffective, quite often when people say they want to help, they mean it!
 Look, we know this is something that people struggle with so we have some posts:

 - Helping your Friends Help You

 - Thanks for the Offer, But I Don’t Know What I Need

 - Utilizing Your Support System: Support System Superlatives

 5. Focus on Basic Needs Like Breathing, Sleeping, Eating, Connecting, and Caring: